 On a tour of Ross Castle, you see the entrance hall, private chamber, bed chamber, banqueting hall (Great Hall) and minstrels' gallery.
 The length of each tour is 40 minutes.

-A fortified stone bawn wall, with flanking towers at each corner, surrounded Ross Castle in 1500.
+A fortified stone bawn wall, with flanking towers at each corner, surrounded the castle in 1500.
 Only two of its circular towers remain today.
 An earthen bank and a wooden palisade enclosed the bailey, which protected the thatched homes of O'Donoghue's soldiers.

-"Ross Castle was one of the last castles in Ireland to hold out against Oliver Cromwell's forces, until 1652," said Frank Walsh, our Go Ireland Kerry walking tour guide.
-After Cromwell's troops dragged gun boats up the Laune River to surprise the occupants, by attacking the castle from Lough Leine, Ross Castle surrendered.
+"Ross Castle was one of the last castles in Ireland to hold out against Oliver Cromwell's forces, until 1652," said Frank Walsh, our Kerry walking tour guide.
+After Cromwell's troops dragged gun boats up the Laune River as a surprise by attacking from Lough Leine, the occupants surrendered.

 By 1700, Ross Castle had changed ownership twice.
-In 1688, Sir Valentine Browne, an English land surveyor, knocked down the western bawn wall to build a fortified house against the side of Ross Castle.
+In 1688, Sir Valentine Browne, an English land surveyor, knocked down the western bawn wall to build a fortified house against its side.

-In the mid-1800s, Ross Castle became a garrison to protect the area from a French invasion.
+In the mid-1800s, it became a garrison to protect the area from a French invasion.
 Barracks were built on the south side, after demolishing Browne's house and most of the bawn walls.

-Frank Walsh explained that Ross Castle became part of the landlord's estate until 1970.
+Frank Walsh explained that the building became part of the landlord's estate until 1970.
 He only had one daughter, a nun, who bequeathed Ross Castle to the Ireland government in 1973.

 TRAVEL INFORMATION